Discover what Black History Month is for – and why it matters…

 In more recent history, there are icons like Lewis Hamilton, Sir Trevor McDonald, Lennox Lewis and Diane Abbott, all of whom have fought racial prejudices and made ground-breaking changes to the world of sport, politics and journalism.

-This year’s theme is ‘Proud To Be’ – a campaign to encourage brown and black people to share what they are proud to be.
+This year’s theme is ‘Saluting Our Sisters’ – a campaign dedicated to honouring the achievements of black women who are often the forgotten heroines.
 To read more about how you can get involved and to find Black History Month events happening in your local area, click here.